hemati/FlowiseDocs/integrations/memory/short-term-memory.md

 # Short Term Memory

-Short Term Memory in Flowise refers to ephemeral memory nodes that are only capable of storing past conversations in RAM.
+Short Term Memory in LangFlux refers to ephemeral memory nodes that are only capable of storing past conversations in RAM.
 It simply stores the conversations in an array.
 When Flowise instance got restarted, everything will be lost.

-There are 3 short term memory nodes in Flowise:
+There are 3 short term memory nodes in LangFlux:

 * BufferMemory
 * BufferWindowMemory